School Safety and Security

 1. The employer must be a state fund

-private or public taxing district employer that has employees who work with
+private employer or public employer taxing district that has employees who work

 describing the student population.